mroberts1/BOOTSTRA.386/manual/index.md

 The candidate turns back and stares at us in utter bafflement, almost as if his world is shattered.

-Gilda shoots back "And what happens when the person clicks on Edit".
+Kat shoots back "And what happens when the person clicks on Edit".
 The candidate innocently stammers, "that's where you can manipulate the clipboard buffer and do things like format the thing you are working on."

 The room full of engineers shake their head in disbelief.
 I was breaking out in a cold sweat, nervous that inviting such a crackpot in would ruin my standing with my team.